 Winter is also a busy time for the Beautification Association.
 Holiday decorations in the business district are the work of MABA members.
 An annual Mount Adams Luminary Event finds luminaries lining streets all over Mount Adams.
 Proceeds from the December event are used to purchase planting materials and other supplies needed to keep our neighborhood looking its best.
 Buy kits from your neighborhood captain or at Bow Tie Café.

-2020 marks the third time that MABA will sponsor a Garden Stroll event.
-Mark your calendars for Tuesday June 16, 2020 and join your neighbors and friends for this special event.
+MABA is pleased to announce a Sunset Garden Stroll event in 2021.
+Mark your calendars for Tuesday June 15, 2021 and join your neighbors and friends for this special event.
 The evening garden tour will feature eight unique urban spaces, music, vendors, food and beverages.